ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/4_create_a_custom_block.md

 [[= include_file('code_samples/tutorials/page_tutorial/config/packages/ibexa_fieldtype_page.yaml', 24, 42) =]]
 ```

 This configuration defines one attribute, `parent`.
-You will use it to select the folder containing tips.
+Use it to select the folder containing tips.

 ### Block template